luke-titley/git-poly/getting_started.md

 $PATH.
 The git-p statically links libc so the same binary can be used across linux distributions.

+git poly depends on git.
+So you must have git installed.

 ## Download

 At the moment there is only a linux pre-built binary.
 Get in contact if